Archive for the ‘Software’ Category

 Have got it configured at present to post to 3 different blogs and need to add several more.
 Not just mine but the 3 or 4 that customers sites are built with, so I can edit them too.

-Added another blog (customers site) today with Wordpress 2.5.1 and it seems to be working fine.
-The problem yesterday may have been something other than just Wordpress but the timing sure was good if it was.
+Added another blog (customers site) today with WordPress 2.5.1 and it seems to be working fine.
+The problem yesterday may have been something other than just WordPress but the timing sure was good if it was.
 Both times.
 Course like I said in an earlier post, I did replace all the files with a newly downloaded version and also updated the config file.

 Been a long day.
 Gotten some things done, and put some off till tomorrow.
 Got a pile of stuff to go pick up to get put into a customers site.
 And still got one more to install a e-commerce program in that I haven’t gotten to yet.
 Seems like it’s either feast or famine.